First Black US Secretary Of State Colin Powell Dies Aged 84 - UrduPoint

 After engineering military victory in the 1991 Gulf War, Powell was so widely popular and respected that he was considered a strong candidate to become the first ever Black US president.

-A son of Jamaican immigrants, Powell frequently shattered glass ceilings in a trailblazing career that took him from combat in Vietnam to becoming America's first Black national security advisor under then-president Ronald Reagan.
+A son of Jamaican immigrants, Powell frequently shattered glass ceilings in a pioneering career that took him from combat in Vietnam to becoming America's first Black national security advisor under then-president Ronald Reagan.

-He was also the youngest and first African American chairman of the Joint Chiefs of Staff under Reagan's successor, George H.W.
+He was also the first African American and youngest chairman of the Joint Chiefs of Staff under Reagan's successor, George H.W.
 Bush.

 Serving four presidents, Powell made his reputation as a man of honor distant from the political fray -- an asset in the corridors of power.

-George W. Bush described Powell "an American hero, an American example, and a great American story" as he nominated the military man as his secretary of state in 2000.
+George W. Bush described Powell as "an American hero, an American example, and a great American story" when he nominated the professional soldier to be secretary of state in 2000, making him fourth in the presidential line and, up to then, the highest-ranking Black US public official ever.

-"He was such a favorite of presidents that he earned the Presidential Medal of Freedom -- twice," the 43rd president said on Monday.
+"He was highly respected at home and abroad.
+And, most important, Colin was a family man and a friend," the 43rd president said Monday.

 "It's a blot... and will always be a part of my record.
 It was painful.
 It's painful now," Powell said in a 2005 interview with ABC news.